iamstarkov/iamstarkov.com/2015-25-npm-scripts-101.draft.md

 These commands are common and widely accepted way to start and test nodejs applications or packages.

+## pre and post scripts

+npm also can run some scripts right before or after others:
+* `pretest` will be executeted everytime before `test`
+* `postpublish` will be executeted everytime before `test`

 [scripts]: https://docs.npmjs.com/misc/scripts

-_Do your wanna talk about npm scripts?
+_Do u wanna talk about npm scripts?
 Your npm-scripted [Vladimir Starkov](https://iamstarkov.com)_